strayTrain/SimpleEventSubsystemPlugin/README.md

   </br>

   The `SendEvent` function is not replicated i.e calling `SendEvent` on the client won't trigger a listener on the server and vice versa.
-  `InstancedStruct`, which is the type of the generic payload struct wrapper in the event, **can** be replicated though!
+  `InstancedStruct`, which is the type of `Payload` in `SendEvent`, **can** be replicated though!
 So you can pass the payload though an RPC and the underlying wrapped struct will also replicate. e.g The server calls a multicast event which calls `SendEvent` on all connected clients

   </br>